Ken Brett: 1968–81

 Brett was traded in consecutive years, after the 1971 and 1972 seasons.
 The former was part of a ten-player blockbuster that sent him, George Scott, Jim Lonborg, Billy Conigliaro, Joe Lahoud, and Don Pavletich to the Milwaukee Brewers for Tommy Harper, Marty Pattin, Lew Krausse, and minor-league outfielder Pat Skrable on October 10, 1971.
-Then, both he and Lonborg, along with Ken Sanders and Earl Stephenson, were dealt to the Philadelphia Phillies for Don Money, John Vukovich, and Bill Champion on October 31, 1972.
+Then, both Brett and Lonborg, along with Ken Sanders and Earl Stephenson, were dealt to the Philadelphia Phillies for Don Money, John Vukovich, and Bill Champion on October 31, 1972.
 While with the Phillies in 1973, he gave up Hank Aaron's 700th home run on July 21 in Atlanta.
 "I won the game, so it didn't matter that much to me," Brett said.
 "Aaron gave me an autographed picture the next day, and I stood there and tore it up in mock anger.
 I always took the game seriously, but I also had a good time playing it."

 Although a much-traveled pitcher who played for ten MLB teams over a 14-year career, Brett did have remarkable career moments.
-He was the winning pitcher of the All-Star Game in 1974, where he was the only member of the host team Pittsburgh Pirates on the National League squad.
+He was the winning pitcher of the 1974 All-Star Game, as the only member of the host team Pittsburgh Pirates on the National League squad.
 Earlier that year on May 27, Brett held the San Diego Padres off base with a perfect game into the ninth inning before settling for a two-hit shutout win in the first game of a Memorial Day doubleheader, in which he also had a hit and batted in a run.
 In the second game, he had a pinch-hit triple to spark a five-run seventh to help the Pirates sweep.

 Brett was traded with Willie Randolph and Dock Ellis from the Pirates to the New York Yankees for Doc Medich on December 11, 1975.
 His stay was brief, traded in mid-May (with Rich Coggins) to the Chicago White Sox for Carlos May.
 A week later on May 26, 1976, he had a no-hitter going for the White Sox with two out in the ninth in a scoreless game at California Angels.
 Jerry Remy's slow roller down the third base line was allowed to roll unplayed by Jorge Orta and amid some controversy, was scored a hit rather than an error.
 Brett pitched ten innings and won the game 1–0, in eleven innings.